ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 Therefore, it is unclear whether the programmer intended that the statement is printed when the count is 0.
 If a count of 0 should be printed, then this lack of specificity has created a bug.

-To perform the same decision explicitly, we should specify the exact condition under which the student count should be printed.
+To perform the same decision explicitly, you should specify the exact condition under which the student count should be printed.

 ````{tabs}
 ```{code-tab} py